zendesk/sell-custom-objects-invoices-app/doc/pt1.md

 Read the [ZCLI apps section](https://github.com/zendesk/zcli/blob/master/docs/apps.md) to get familiar with the tool, but don’t run `$ zcli apps:new` command since the template we’re using includes all starter files necessary to build the app.
 Inside the app project, ZCLI commands are available as **npm scripts** which you can run in your terminal.
 They can be found in the **package.json** file under `'script'` property.
 For example, if you want to build your app you will simply run `$ npm run build` which will execute properly parametrized `$ zcli apps:validate` and `$ zcli apps:package` under the hood.
 We’ll be using those commands in the next sections.

 <h3 id="app-files-overview">7.
 Showcase app overview</h3>
  Open the showcase app in your favorite editor and go to the `dist/` folder.
 The folder contains all [required files](https://developer.zendesk.com/apps/docs/developer-guide/setup#file-requirements) which have to be included in an app to install it successfully in a Zendesk product.
 Directory `src/` is a place where the source code lives.
-You can add as many files as you need while you're building your app, but for now there is all you need to start off.
+You can add as many files as you need while you're building your app, but for now it includes everything you need to start off.

-In the next part of tutorial, you'll test if it works at this stage and you will get to know how to develop the app locally.
+In the next part of tutorial, you'll test if the showcase app works as expected and you will learn how to develop the app locally.

 Get started: [Part 2: Running showcase app locally](https://develop.zendesk.com/hc/en-us/articles/...).